swcarpentry/make-novice/episodes/02-makefiles.md

 questions:
 - "How do I write a simple Makefile?"
 objectives:
-- "Recognise the key parts of a Makefile, rules, targets, dependencies and actions."
+- "Recognize the key parts of a Makefile, rules, targets, dependencies and actions."
 - "Write a simple Makefile."
 - "Run Make from the shell."
 - "Explain when and why to mark targets as `.PHONY`."